 My first job was to get a fire going.
 I usually carried enough dry wood with me to get a small fire going, and using a small axe I always had with me in the hills, I cut a log of wood into thin sticks, made shavings from one of them, and placed them over some wool brushed from a sheep that still had oil in it, just as Vikings would have done.
 One spark created a small fire, and it didn’t take long before I had a good fire going near the hut.

 After making a fire I was starving and ready to eat.
 As there is little hunting in this period of the year, Vikings were experts at storing dried meat and other food sources to get them through the long winter.
 I hadn’t done, this, but I had taken enough food with me to get me through a few days.
 I placed some stones around the fire then took one of the pans I always had in my hiking backpack, set it over the fire, and melted snow in it.
-I took my bag of food from the backpack and placed a premixed chicken and rice stew in the pan.
+I took my bag of food from the backpack and placed my premixed 'Buskerud stew' in the pan.
 The result was delicious.

 Using only a Viking knife and axe, I cut and gathered the materials I needed then made a rough shelter out of the natural materials in the forest.
 Once that was done, I dug a few holes in the ground under the shelter.
 It was tough going because the ground was hard, but I managed it.
 Now that all the essentials were taken care of, I turned my attention to the full moon ceremony.
 I realized that I was looking forward more and more to each ceremony.
 I noticed the passage of each month more clearly and with each full moon I was clearer in my intentions of where I was, what I wanted, what I wanted to get rid of, and what I was doing.

 It was a beautiful evening up in the hills around Eikeren, seen very clearly under this March full moon.
-According to the Old Norse calendar the period from March 14th to April 13th was called Einmánuður.
-Einmánuður is the sixth winter month and the name simply means one month.
+According to the Old Norse calendar, the period from March 14th to April 13th was the sixth winter month, and was called Einmánuður, which means one month.
 After making the campfire sacred, I drank some mead, sacrificed a little, and made an oath.
 Using the month’s name, Einmánuður, as inspiration, I made an oath to make the most out of every day.
 On doing all this, I took out my book of translations and read a random verse from Hávamál.
 It was verse 59:

 Get up early